SimonCropp/scratch/naughtyTestResults/readme.md

-test run work in in resharper
+test run works in resharper

 fails with `dotnet test`: